MONASTERY COMPLEX OF SAN BERNARDINO

 Location and visitor information

-The cloister and other parts of the complex are open to the public during the library opening hours.
-The church is open to the public on special occasions, religious ceremonies and for guided tours alone for safety reasons.
+The church is open to the public on special occasions, religious ceremonies and

 Location: viale Papa Giovanni XXIII, 17, approximately 2 km (1.24 mi) from the A35 Brebemi motorway exit, within short walking distance from Caravaggio train station.
 The nearest parking spaces are the station car park or the car park in Largo Donatori di Sangue.